precice/dealii-adapter/docs/adapter-dealii-get.md

 ```

 Example cases can be found in our [FSI tutorial cases](tutorials.html).
+{% note %}
-{% include note.html content="The deal.II related examples have already a pre-configured parameter file, so that the parameter file doesn't need to be copied." %}
+The deal.II related examples have already a pre-configured parameter file, so that the parameter file doesn't need to be copied.
+{% endnote %}